 Social media marketing is an important aspect of inbound, mainly due to how accessible it makes you to customers. if you hang out around people who you think might be interested in your products and services, they'll notice you're around and, if they believe you can help them, they'll engage.
 For this to work, however, you need to do your homework and make sure you choose the correct social networks.
 For example, 77% of B2C marketers think Facebook is killer for their campaigns, while 51% of B2B marketers favor LinkedIn.
 It has nothing to do with which social network you prefer and everything to do with what your customers use, but if you use social media well, it'll be a big boost to your inbound campaigns.

-I've said that inbound delivers a better ROI than traditional methods, but I haven't back it up yet.
+I've said that inbound delivers a better ROI than traditional methods, but I haven't backed it up yet.
 Well, consider the average cost-per-lead of inbound marketing: $143.
 And the average cost-per-lead of traditional methods? $373.
 Don't bother with your calculators, we've already done the math: inbound marketing leads cost 61% less than traditional outbound leads.

 There's a decision in your future, and that decision is whether or not to adopt an inbound marketing philosophy.
 We rest our case in support of inbound, but feel free to roam around and check out some of our other great infographics, like this one on buyer personas (which is a big part of inbound).